 Does Every Deaf Person In The United States Speak Exactly The Same Language?

 ASL is often treated like it’s a completely standardized language by those who don’t speak it.
 But just like English, ASL has several dialects and lots of variety.

 One of the most widely spoken varieties of ASL is Black ASL.
 The development of these differences has a long history, dating back to the segregation of schools by race, which included schools for the deaf.
 The speakers of Black ASL say the main difference between their language and ASL is that theirs is more expressive.
 Black ASL uses a larger “signing space,” so they will look more active when they’re speaking.
 Differences between the two can also be influenced by African American English, so, for example, the sign for “bad” in Black ASL will be used to mean “really good.”
 There are very few comprehensive studies on the topic, but variations in sign language are starting to gain more attention in the linguistic community.

 It’s unfortunate that, despite being a complete and fascinating language, American Sign Language is often overlooked as a novelty.
 The good news is that the language is starting to gain traction in popular media.
 Deaf West Theater’s reimagining of Spring Awakening on Broadway showed how sign language and choreography can go hand in hand.
-On Netflix, Aziz Ansari’s Master of None featured a short storyline about a deaf bodega cashier in the critically acclaimed episode “New York I Love You.”
 You could say it’s quite literally a sign of the times that ASL is slowly gaining the respect it deserves.